Eliminate Equine Encephalitis: Horse Owners Guide

 • Head pressing

-If you observe these symptoms, contact your veterinarian immediately.
+Therefore, if you observe these symptoms, contact your veterinarian immediately.
 They will diagnose the condition through a physical examination and blood tests to detect antibodies.
-Treatment typically involves intravenous fluids to combat dehydration and anti-inflammatory medications to reduce brain swelling.
+In most cases, treatment involves intravenous fluids to combat dehydration and anti-inflammatory medications to reduce brain swelling.

 Impact on Humans and Other Animals